mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 - Referring to the run time, it takes 25% more time than the fastest minimizer.

-Minimizers used as "black boxes", without any special initialization, constraints, rewriting of the equations to fit.

-Cost function used: `Least squares` (weighted).

-The difference between the expected outputs and the outputs calculated by the model fitted: :math:`\chi_{1}^{2} = \sum_{i} (y_i - f_i)^2` (see :ref:`CalculateChiSquared <algm-CalculateChiSquared>` for full details and different variants).

 ..
 There would be two alternative for the errors:
    1. Without errors, as it is
    2. With "simulated" sqrt(X) errors
    Here we use 2 because Levenberg-Marquardt doesn't work with 1 ('Unweighted least squares' cost function

-All the minimizers available in Mantid 3.7, with the exception of FABADA which belongs to a different class of methods and could not be compared here in a fair manner.
+The cost function used in all cases is `Least squares` (weighted by the errors, as usually applied in Mantid).

 Benchmark problems
 ##################

-Each test problem included in this benchmark is defined by the following information:
+Each test problem included in this comparison is defined by the following information:

 - Input data (:math:`x_i` values)